Croftyland/10Projects/githubFinder/README.md

 # Github User Finder

-In this project was build Github Finder where we can search users by its user's name:
+In this project was build Github Finder where we can search users by its user's name

 # It gives us: